miohtama/backend-developer-hiring-exercise/README.md

 # NestJS - TypeORM shortcomings

 - TypeScript transpiling causes slowdown and all kind of funny errors as seen below.
 I hope we will have a Node that can directly execute TypeScript without having these issues in the future.
+See https://www.google.com/search?hl=en&q=%22SyntaxError%3A%20Unexpected%20token%20%7B%22%20nestjs%20migrations

 - No standard way to create PostgreSQL db/tear down db for the tests.
 No examples or standard way to create database tables for testing.